CagriCatik/Docalypt/README.md

 Key controls in the **LLM / Ollama** section:

-- **Enable documentation generation with Ollama** – toggles whether the documentation workflow is active.
+- **Enable documentation generation with Ollama** – toggles the documentation workflow.
 - **Model selector** – populated with locally installed models via the **Refresh models** button (which calls the Ollama API in a background thread).
   You can also type a model name manually.
-- **Generation parameters** – temperature, top-p, and max tokens inputs map directly to the Ollama request payload.
+- **Generation parameters** – temperature, top-p, max tokens, presence penalty, frequency penalty, repeat penalty, and top-k map directly to the Ollama request payload.
 - **Prompt ingestion tab** – customise the Markdown prompt template used for each chapter.
 A reset button restores the default template.
 - **Chapter list** – select the chapters that should receive generated documentation, then click **Generate documentation**.

-Each generated Markdown file is saved alongside its chapter as `<chapter_basename>.docs.md`, and the log panel records successes or failures per chapter.
+Each generated Markdown file is saved to `<output_dir>/documentation/<chapter_basename>.docs.md`.
+The log panel records successes and failures for every chapter so you can quickly identify problems.

 ### Command-line interface